 But the purpose of your video – the net result of your video should be to get your audience to feel something in relation to your product or service.
 If you don’t know EXACTLY how you want the viewer to feel after watching the video, then how do you write a script, develop a storyboard, film and edit your video?

-Modern day Homo sapiens are basically lazy creatures.
+We modern-day Homo Sapiens are basically lazy creatures.
 We’re risk averse, we’re open to suggestion and we don’t like to think too much if we don’t have to.
 We’d like to believe our rational minds are guiding our behaviours but it’s really our subconscious that’s in charge.
 Your conscious mind is just the interface to your exterior world – it exists to rationalize the ‘gut feeling’ decision that you’re already going to make.

 The best way to make someone take action is to get them to feel something in relation to your product or service.
-Surprise, happiness, concern, awe – all of these emotional triggers help the viewer relate to and remember the information they just watched.
+Surprise, happiness, fear, concern, awe – all of these emotional triggers help the viewer relate to and remember the information they just watched in your video.

 Emotional links are the binding agents that lock the information you just viewed into your memory.